 Fact 3: Vitamin D is Crucial for Calcium Absorption

-Without adequate vitamin D, your body can only absorb about 10-15% of dietary calcium—talk about wasted potential.
+Without adequate vitamin D, your body may struggle to absorb dietary calcium effectively.
 Vitamin D sources include sunlight exposure, fatty fish, fortified foods, and supplements.
-The nutrient absorption process is like having a key to unlock calcium's benefits.
 Many people don't realise they're vitamin D deficient, especially if they spend most of their time indoors or live in areas with limited sunlight.

 Vitamin D Deficiency Risks